nickwai/Nick_Yu/README.md

 - 👨‍💻 I’m currently learning **Python, SQL, HTML, CSS**

+- 🤝 I’m interesting and looking to collaborate on any Gaming, AI, Machine Learning, Car Autopilot projects

 - ⚡ In my free time, I code and solve problems on [leetcode.com](https://leetcode.com)

-- 🤝 I’m looking to collaborate on [Current project I'm looking to collaborate on](https://github.com/myproject)

-- 💻 All of my projects are available at [https://github.com/myproject](https://github.com/myproject)
+- 💻 All of my projects are available at [https://github.com/myproject](https://github.com/nickwai?tab=repositories)

 - 🍔 Fun fact **Programming can be fun, and so can cryptography; however, they should not be combined.**